-MetLife Stadium’s Black Cat Still On Loose After Cowboys-Giants Game
+NESN

-The black cat that ran through MetLife Stadium during Monday night’s game between the New York Giants and Dallas Cowboys still on the loose.
+The black cat that ran through MetLife Stadium during Monday night’s game between the New York Giants and Dallas Cowboys still is on the loose.

 The four-legged feline found its way onto the field and delayed “Monday Night Football” briefly before running down the tunnel.
 It was believed this cat got “startled” by the crowd noise and wandered onto the gridiron from the MetLife bleachers.